-The extent to which an LLC actually protects a member’s LLC interest from his individual creditors depends significantly upon the terms and conditions of the Florida LLC operating agreement.
+The extent to which an LLC protects a member’s LLC interest from their individual creditors depends significantly upon the terms and conditions of the Florida LLC operating agreement.

-To best protect the LLC membership interests from creditors, an LLC operating agreement in Florida should include the following features:
+To best protect the LLC membership interests from creditors, an LLC operating agreement in Florida should include at minimum the following features:

 - In kind distributions of property should be permitted.

 - Members should not be entitled to a return of their capital contributions.

 - Tenants by entireties ownership of membership interests should be expressly permitted.

 - Judgment creditors with charging liens should be held liable for capital contributions.

 - The LLC should deny voting rights to involuntary transferees.